jckpn/lboro-comp-vision-notes/Computer Vision.md

 ## The Semantic Gap

-- Computer vision algorithms don’t always 'see' what's in the image the same way humans do
+- Computer vision algorithms don’t always ‘see’ what’s in the image the same way humans do
 - Our high-level understanding of images (feeling, aesthetic, etc.) cannot be modelled with low-level analysis tools like colour histograms
 - This is known as the **semantic gap** and is a major problem in image retrieval